wolfgangasdf/iqp-book/ad-wkb.md

 ---

-# Tunneling and WKB theory
+# Tunnelling and WKB theory

 <!-- G9.2 -->
 In this section, we show how to calculate quantum tunneling, the passage of particles through a barrier that is not possible classically.